Skip to content

 Being a q/k guy, I’m immersed in what is happening “currently” in that space, but only aware of a “static” image of APL and J. Iverson College provided an environment where I’m exposed to what is “current” in other array languages as well, and the historic and current design decisions and open questions behind each language.

 I learned a great deal from the q/k ‘gods’ over the week.
 Collaborating and talking with Pierre and Oleg was especially insightful.
 Being a language-design/popl hobbyist, discussing language design and implementation ideas with these two was very interesting.
-Being a visualization enthusiast and implementor, talking to Devon to see what is currently being done in J in visualization and graphics was quite interesting as well comparing to what I have and am doing in the q space.
+Being a visualization enthusiast and implementer, talking to Devon to see what is currently being done in J in visualization and graphics was quite interesting as well comparing to what I have and am doing in the q space.

 Needless to say, I’ve come back with a long list of references to papers and code to study.
 I’ve applied for a Dyalog personal license!